Commercial Electrical Maintenance: What Should Be on Your Checklist?

 Best practices for maintenance planning include:

-- Scheduling routine inspections annually or semiannually
+- Scheduling routine inspections annually or semi-annually

 - Keeping detailed maintenance records and reports